Forth Bridge: Accidents and deaths

 At its peak, approximately 4,600 workers were employed in the bridge's construction.
 Wilhelm Westhofen recorded in 1890 that 57 people died.
 In 2005 the Forth Bridge Memorial Committee was set up to erect a monument to those lost, and a team of local historians set out to name all those who died.
 As of 2009, 73 deaths have been connected with the construction of the bridge and its immediate aftermath.
 It is thought that the figure of 57 deaths excluded those who died working on the approaches to the bridge, as those parts were completed by a subcontractor, as well as those who died after the Sick and Accident Club stopped.
 Of the 73 recorded deaths, 38 were as a result of falling, 9 of being crushed, 9 drowned, 8 struck by a falling object, 3 died in a fire in a bothy, 1 of caisson disease, and the cause of five deaths is unknown.

 The Sick and Accident Club was founded in 1883, and membership was compulsory for all contractors' employees.
 It would provide medical treatment to men and sometimes their families, and pay them if they were unable to work.
 The club also paid for funerals within certain limits, and would provide grants to the widows of men killed or the wives of those permanently disabled.
 Eight men were saved from drowning by rowing boats positioned in the river under the working areas.

-In 2019, it was reported historians of the Queensferry Historian Group had discovered at least 21 more men died building the Forth Bridge than was previously thought, in an alleged "cover up" of the true human cost of the structure, taking the new death toll to 78.
+In 2019, it was reported that historians of the Queensferry Historian Group had discovered that at least 21 more men died building the Forth Bridge than was previously thought, in an alleged "cover up" of the true human cost of the structure, taking the new death toll to 78.
 Tragically, this arguably makes the Forth Bridge a more deadly structure than the failed Tay Bridge when counting both the 59 known deaths attributed to the Tay Bridge Disaster, that led to the earlier proposal for the Forth Bridge construction being halted and subsequently redesigned, combined with the 14 deaths during its construction.

 Later history

 Race to the North

 Before the opening of the Forth Bridge, the railway journey from London to Aberdeen had taken about 13 hours running from Euston and using the London and North Western Railway and Caledonian Railway on a west coast route.
-With competition opened up along the east coast route from the Great Northern, North Eastern and North British railways and starting from King's Cross, unofficial racing took place between the two consortia, reducing the journey time to about 81/2 hours on the overnight runs.
+With competition opened along the east coast route from the Great Northern, North Eastern and North British railways and starting from King's Cross, unofficial racing took place between the two consortia, reducing the journey time to about 81/2 hours on the overnight runs.
 This reached a climax in 1895 with sensational daily press reports about the "Race to the North".
 When race fever subsided the journey times became around 101/2 hours.